-Winter is finally here, and now is the time to pay extra attention to your vehicle’s maintenance.
+Winter is now well and truly here, and this is the time to pay extra attention to your vehicle’s maintenance.

 Whether you’re heading away on a skiing holiday or just driving down to your local supermarket, having your vehicle properly maintained so you can get to your destination safely should be your number one priority.

-Here are five ways to get your car ready for the winter months:
+Here are our tips to get your car road ready for the winter months:

 Impaired vision significantly increases the risk of having a car crash.
 A combination of cold, wet conditions and greasy windscreens (which are usually caused by people rubbing a fogged up screen clear with their bare hands) can cause smearing over the windscreen in certain light conditions.
 Make sure you clean your screen and all interior glass properly with an automotive glass cleaner.